-On August 25, 2017, following the completion of the Sun Pharma Offering, Daniel S. Janney, a member of our board of directors, purchased 130,590 shares of our common stock at the same price per share paid by Sun Pharma, \$7.66 per share, through an investment entity owned and controlled by a board member for a total consideration of approximately \$1.0 million.
+On August 25, 2017, following the completion of the Sun Pharma Offering (as further described below), Daniel S. Janney, a member of our board of directors, purchased 130,590 shares of our common stock at the same price per share paid by Sun Pharma, \$7.66 per share, through an investment entity owned and controlled by a board member for a total consideration of approximately \$1.0 million.

-On November 1, 2017, the Company entered into a stock purchase agreement (the "Agreement") with the Epidermolysis Bullosa Medical Research Foundation, a California not-for-profit corporation ("EBMRF"), and EB Research Partnership, Inc., a New York not-for-profit corporation ("EBRP" and together with EBMRF, the "Purchasers"), pursuant to which the Company has agreed to issue and sell, and the Purchasers have agreed to purchase, an aggregate of 70,000 shares of the Company's common stock, par value \$0.00001 per share, for a purchase price of \$11.00 per share, resulting in aggregate gross proceeds to the Company of \$770,000 (the "Transaction").
-The Company intends to commence work on or before September 1, 2018 and to use the proceeds exclusively to complete the research plan pursuant to the Agreement.
-There is a redemption feature whereby the Company shall repurchase all or a portion of the shares at a purchase price of \$11.00 per share or the closing trading price of the common stock on the redemption request date, whichever is higher, should the Company not commence work on or before September 1, 2018 or cease commercially reasonable efforts.
-As the redemption feature is within the control of the Company, the common stock issued pursuant to this Agreement is classified as permanent equity.
-The offer, sale and issuance of the shares of the Company are exempt from registration pursuant to Rule 506 of Regulation D and Section 4(a)(2) of the Securities Act of 1933, as amended.
-Pursuant to the Agreement, the Purchasers have agreed they are acquiring the securities for investment only and not with a view to or for sale in connection with any distribution thereof and appropriate legends are to be affixed to the securities to be issued in conjunction with the Agreement.
-The Purchasers are subject to a six month lock-up, and the shares purchased under the terms of the Agreement will be subject to restrictions on selling, transferring or otherwise disposing of such shares.
+On November 1, 2017, the Company entered into a stock purchase agreement (the "Agreement") with the Epidermolysis Bullosa Medical Research Foundation, a California not-for-profit corporation ("EBMRF"), and EB Research Partnership, Inc., a New York not-for-profit corporation ("EBMP" and together with EBMRF, the "Purchasers"), pursuant to which the Company issued and sold to the Purchasers an aggregate of 70,000 shares of the Company's common stock, par value \$0.00001 per share, for a purchase price of \$11.00 per share, resulting in aggregate gross proceeds to the Company of \$770,000 (the "Transaction").
+The proceeds are to be used exclusively to complete the research plan pursuant to the Agreement.
+There are redemption features whereby the Company shall repurchase all or a portion of the shares at a purchase price of \$11.00 per share or the closing trading price of the common stock on the redemption request date, whichever is higher, should the Company on commence work on or before September 1, 2018 or cease commercially reasonable efforts.
+The Company dicastified as permanent equity.
+The offer, sale and issuance of the shares of the Company under the Agreement are exempt from registration pursuant to Rule 506 of Regulation D and Section 4(a)(2) of the Securities Act of 1933, as amended.
 The Transaction closed on November 2, 2017.